jaelyntran/QuickRecap-Discord-Bot/README.md

 2. Select the server you want to add the bot to.

-3. Once invited, you can start using the `/summarize` and `/autosummary` command in any text channel.
+3. Once invited, you can start using the `/summarize` and `/autosummary` commands in any text channel.

 ## Self-Host the Bot
 If you want to run your own copy of the bot: